dh1tw/dh1tw.de/content/post/2012-05-15-how-to-setup-an-ssh-tunnel-for-a-vp-pptp-vp-server-client-with-amazon-ec2.md

   - Ubuntu

 ---
-In untrusted environments like open WiFi Hotspots you want to tunnel your traffic through an encrypted channel to the internet.
-Last year [Firesheep][1] has proven successfully how dangerous surfing in a public, non encrypted hotspot can be.
-A Virtual Private Network (VPN) can also be used to access internet services with IP Address restictions (e.g. Video or Music streaming services like Netflix, Hulu or Spotify).
-In this post I'll show you a VPN solution which can be easily set up and used.
-The tutorial will work with the Windows and Mac OSX.
+In untrusted environments like open WiFi Hotspots, you want to tunnel your traffic through an encrypted channel to the internet.
+Last year [Firesheep][1] has proven successfully how dangerous surfing in a public, non-encrypted hotspot can be.
+A Virtual Private Network (VPN) can also be used to access internet services with IP Address restrictions (e.g. Video or Music streaming services like Netflix, Hulu, or Spotify).
+In this post, I'll show you a VPN solution that can be easily set up and used.
+The tutorial will work with Windows and Mac OSX.

 <!--more-->

 ## What's the best VPN solution?

 Many roads lead to Rom.
-Probably, the most common VPN solutions are, SSH-Tunnel, PPTP and OpenVPN.
-I personally think that OpenVPN is the best option, it's robust and secure.
-However it's a bit more difficult to setup.
-On the other hand, PPTP is easy to setup and if encryption is enabled, it should do the job just as well, at least in non critical infrastructures.
-Finally the Secure Shell (SSH) can also be used to create an encrypted tunnel between two computers.
-It uses on-board means, is properly integrated in the Operating System and provides state of the art security.
+Probably, the most common VPN solutions are, SSH-Tunnel, PPTP, and OpenVPN.
+I think that OpenVPN is the best option, it's robust and secure.
+However, it's a bit more difficult to set up.
+On the other hand, PPTP is easy to set up and if encryption is enabled, it should do the job just as well, at least in non-critical infrastructures.
+Finally, the Secure Shell (SSH) can also be used to create an encrypted tunnel between two computers.
+It uses onboard means, is properly integrated into the Operating System, and provides state-of-the-art security.

 ## What's needed?

-In order to establish a VPN connection you need to connect from your local computer to another endpoint, which usually is a server. in another post I've described how easy it is today to [setup a server in the Amazon EC2 cloud][2].
+To establish a VPN connection you need to connect from your local computer to another endpoint, which usually is a server. in another post, I've described how easy it is today to [set up a server in the Amazon EC2 cloud][2].
 Another solution could be your home router, in case it's using a Mini Linux Kernel (like [DD-WRT][3] or [Tomato][4]).

 ## SSH tunnel on Mac OSX